 The main goal is to support diagnosis, treatment and educational needs in the areas in high burden areas.
 At present, this task force is supplemented by a field mission initiative, aiming to increase the awareness, knowledge and treatment facilities in areas where methanol poisonings often occur ahead of outbreaks.

 This training is aimed both at the level of MSF field mission to develop a First Responder Group, and at the local health care authorities/MOH to raise awareness and knowledge.

-The MPi is now looking into making a training video to be distributed worldwide.
 Finally, the initiative has a central role in the development of a simple point-of-care diagnostic tool to be used for the screening of methanol poisonings.

 The project’s aim is to reduce the harmful effects of methanol poisoning globally by strengthening medical emergency knowledge and response capacity.
 The purpose of the project is to develop a model that brings together experts in methanol poisoning, clinical toxicology and intensive care medicine with a global medical humanitarian organisation – namely MSF.

 The OUH team are world-leading experts on toxicology with more than 15 years’ experience in research and response to outbreaks of methanol poisonings across the world.
 The project includes access to patients and health authorities, and enables networking that can be adapted to different contexts.